 When I first came across Atlas Packs – I was shocked at the price – full stop.

-Never have I had to contemplate such high price tag for a backpack.
-I wrestled with the idea for a few weeks, but after seeing my friend’s bag in person a few times – I went for it, but I defintley grumbled as I did so.
+Never have I had to contemplate such a high price tag for a backpack.
+I wrestled with the idea for a few weeks, but after seeing my friend’s bag in person a few times – I went for it, but I definitely grumbled as I did so.

 So the question now is this: is the Atlas Athlete pack worth the money?
 In my opinion, hell yes it is.
 The quality of materials used, the intelligent practical design, the comfy fit, the camera storage… all of this comes together to make a near-perfect adventure backpack.

-There is new version of the Atlas Athlete pack now but as of the time of writing, one needs to reserve one as they are on back order.
-The price for the 2021 model is $425 (without hipbelts).
+There is new version of the Atlas Athlete pack now but as of the time of writing, one needs to reserve one as they are on backorder.
+The price for the 2022 model is $465 USD.
+There are a few new color patterns as well – I am a fan of the all black.

 Wrap Up: Atlas Athlete Pack Review